2016 Auto Club 400: Qualifying

 Austin Dillon scored the pole position.

 Austin Dillon won the pole for the race with a time of 38.200 and a speed of 188.482 mph.
 Being his second career pole and first since the 2014 Daytona 500, he said he was glad he "got a pole somewhere else.
 To do it at a driver’s race track like this at Fontana it means a lot to me.
 Just proud of this American Ethanol team we’ve had fast cars all year long.
 I knew going into that third session if I didn’t make mistakes I would have a shot.
 I just stayed with it off of (Turn) 4.
 I kept my locker locked as much as I could with the gas just keeping as much fuel to the car as I could.
 It worked out for us.”
-Adding to his impressive start to the season, he also said that this was "the start of what we need to be doing as a group.
+Adding to his Great start to the season, he also said that this was "the start of what we need to be doing as a group.
 I feel like we have everything all the other companies have.
 We still have a lot of work to do, but it feels good to have a small moral victory here.”
 After qualifying second, Kevin Harvick complemented the great "effort by Rodney and the team getting the car ready.
 This track is a challenge with its bumps and rough surface and the lower downforce makes them harder to drive but we’ve got a good car and looking forward to Sunday.
 Our goal was to run the same lap time all three rounds.
 That is going to put you in a spot to have a chance.
 All in all, it’s been a good start to the weekend and really looking forward to the race on Sunday.”
 After qualifying third, Denny Hamlin said he's "had fast cars all year long, and I knew going into that third session, if I didn’t make mistakes I would have a shot.
 I just stayed with it off of 4.
 I kept my locker locked as much as I could with the gas just keeping as much fuel to the car as I could.
 It worked out for us.”